SSDBM/2023/camera_ready.md

 # Camera Ready Instructions

-The deadline for submitting the camera-ready paper is **June 17, 2023**.
+Authors will receive emails from SIGCMS and TAPS with complete instructions for submitting the rights form and camera-ready copy of their paper.
 Each paper must have a registration at the conference.
-The deadline for registering is also **June 17, 2023** and detailed instructions will follow.
-Authors should receive emails from SIGCMS and TAPS toward the end of the week of June 5, 2023.
+Please note that these instructions will not come from us the event organizers or the EasyChair conference management system.
+An overview of the process follows.

 ## Copyright form and camera-ready submission